evergreen-ci/spruce/README.md

 browser that is running Spruce.
 Cypress then is able to run our test specs, which tell it to interact with the browser in certain ways and makes assertions about what happens in the UI.
-Note that you must be running the Evergreen server on localhost:9090 for the front-end to work.
+Note that you must be running the Evergreen server on http://localhost:9090 for the front-end to work.

-In order to run the Cypress tests, do the following, assuming you have this repo checked out and all the dependencies installed by yarn:
+In order to run the Cypress tests, do the following, assuming you have this repo checked out and all the dependencies installed by Yarn:

 1. Increase the limit on open files by running `ulimit -n 64000` before running mongod in the same shell.